horacioh/gatsby-theme-instagram/theme/README.md

 ```

 [checkout the Grid Implementation](./src/components/Grid.js) for more about how to shadow it.

+The `Grid` component uses a custom Hook to get the data from GraphQL.
+In order to modify the queried data, you need to override the `useGridQuery` hook.

 ##### How to override the Grid Component Query